Summer Art Studio

 The Senior Division is a more focused group, designed for the young artist who is working to cultivate and refine their artistic talents.
 Classes consist of dedicated weekly projects designed to develop and fine-tune specific skills under the supervision of experienced staff in a small, hands-on classroom environment.
 Smaller class sizes allow each camper to have ample one-on-one instruction and encourage useful critique time with instructors.
 By exploring various techniques in each of the subject areas presented, campers gain a deeper understanding of the specific media and learn different approaches to using it.

-• Week 1: 3-Dimensional, Product Design, Foundation: Figure Drawing*
+• Week 1: 3-Dimensional, Product Design, Sketchbook: Figure Drawing*

 • Week 5: Wheel Throwing*, Sketchbook*, Printmaking*